-The first time I saw shirataki noodles I was in Antibes, in the South of France, where I ran into them in my favorite organic supermarket called Naturalia (check out this chain if you are ever in France!).
+The recipe for this vegetarian baked pasta was born in one of the most beautiful places in the world: the South of France.
+I was in the charming town of Antibes the first time I saw shirataki noodles.
+I ran into them in my favorite organic supermarket called Naturalia (check out this chain if you are ever in France!).

 I could not understand what they were as my French is not that great, but for sure I was able to decipher they had no calories nor gluten.

 Gluten Free pasta with no calories?
 An obvious purchase!

 I always get super excited when I discover new ingredients.
 Cooking with new flavors is for sure one my favorite things to do.

 As soon as I got home, I started to Google the main ingredient, Konjac, to find out some info about it.

 What are shirataki noodles made of?
 Why Shirataki noodles have no calories?
 I began my research.